A Jedi's Fight - A Star Wars Fan Fiction Story

 "Visitors, Wedge.
 We're not expecting anyone, are we? " She asked.

-"As a Jedi you'd better focus yourself on the Force and use your Jedi skills, then you will know who's waiting for us."
+"As a Jedi you'd better focus yourself on the Force and use your Jedi skills, young lady, then you would know who's waiting for us."
 Wedge said.

 "I'm no ..."
 She sputtered.

 "Yes, you are, Liane.
-Stop denying your connenction with the Force abilities.
+Stop denying your connection with the Force.
 You are a Jedi."
 Wedge said sternly.

 Liane silenced and reached out to the Force to see who was waiting outside.
 Then her face brightened and she ran inside to the wall panel.